 The Developmental Program at Texas Wesleyan offers courses in English, math and reading.
 These courses are designed to give students a better foundation and help them be more successful in their college level courses.

-The developmental courses do count towards hours for Financial Aid purposes, but do not count towards hours needed for graduation.
-Developmental courses do figure into a student's overall GPA.
+The developmental courses count towards hours for financial aid purposes and figure into a student's overall GPA, but do not count towards hours needed for graduation.

 ENG 0300 - Composition and Grammar

 Prerequisite: As indicated by the Texas Wesleyan University English Placement Exam

 Designed to prepare students for ENG 1301, this course addresses grammar, punctuation rules, and essay writing.
 Only students who have a 70 or better in course work will be eligible to take the final exam; those students not eligible will earn a grade of "F" in ENG 0300 and must retake the course at Texas Wesleyan.
 Students earning a 70 or better in course work, including the final essay, will receive the earned grade, and must enroll in ENG 1301.